Measures of irrationality for hypersurfaces of large degree: Open Problems

-In a more speculative direction, a number of new techniques have been introduced to study questions of rationality, such as Koll\'ar's passage to characteristic $p > 0$ \cite{Kollar}, the Chow-theoretic ideas used by Voisin \cite{Voisin2}, and the combination of these by Totaro \cite{Totaro}.
-It would be very interesting if ideas along these lines could be used to say something about measures of irrationality.
+Finally, in a more speculative vein, a number of new techniques have been introduced to study questions of rationality, such as Koll\'ar's passage to characteristic $p > 0$ \cite{Kollar}, the Chow-theoretic ideas used by Voisin \cite{Voisin2}, and the combination of these by Totaro \cite{Totaro}.
+There have also been ideas that rationality could be detected in the geometry of derived categories (eg \cite{Kuzn}).
+It would be very interesting if further ideas along these lines could be used to say something about measures of irrationality, for example the Voisin invariant $v(X)$ mentioned briefly above.
 Similarly, the papers \cite{Lengths} and \cite{HwangTo} show that the gonality of a curve $C$ influences various Riemannian and K\"ahler invariants of varieties associated to $C$.
 Are there any analogous statements in higher dimensions?